tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 In `app.component.ts`, remove the comments from the line with `httpsCallable` and comment out the line with `httpsCallableFromURL`.

 When I call the function now the emulator logs show that it executes correctly but my browser log shows that it returns `null`.
-I don't know what the problme is.
+I don't know what the problem is.